oktaytuncay/Kubernetes/kubernetes.md

 Typically, there are two different categories of containers: the container that runs the application and another container that provides helper functionality to the primary application.

-In the Kubernetes, the container providing helper functionality is called a sidecar.
+In Kubernetes, the container providing helper functionality is called a sidecar.

 Among the most commonly used capabilities of a sidecar container are file synchronization, logging, and watcher capabilities.
 The sidecars are not part of the main traffic or API of the primary application.
 They usually operate asynchronously and are not involved in the public API.

 ![pic55](images/55.png)

-**The YAML manifest"**
+**Example YAML:**
 ```properties
 apiVersion: v1
 kind: Pod